shanebreckon/dogparksnz/README.md

 - [Changelog](CHANGELOG.md) - History of changes and versions
 - [Development Guide](DEVELOPMENT.md) - Detailed development workflow
 - [Troubleshooting](TROUBLESHOOTING.md) - Solutions to common issues

-## Deployment

-This application is configured for deployment to Azure via GitHub Actions.
-See the [Development Guide](DEVELOPMENT.md) for detailed deployment instructions.